rapid7/insightconnect-plugins/datetime/help.md

 * Convert a Datetime to an Epoch and vice versa
 * Convert a Datetime to a specified format
 * Determine the elapsed time between two dates
+* Convert date from localtime to UTC
+* Convert date from UTC to localtime

 # Requirements